mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/getting-started.md

 - the second one is to centralize content which is present on all your site.
 For example a footer or header block.

-Themes have a dedicated administration.
+Themes have a dedicated administration area.

 You can find more information about themes in the [Theming guide][8].

 ### Fixtures

 As you can see PrestaCMS use several models to render a website.

-Most of the time professionals websites have defined structure and type of page.
+Most of the time, professionals websites have defined structure and type of page.
 That's why we never start from an empty website and begin with greating fixtures to build the page structure, the menus, the routing and page template structure (ie: zone and blocks).